m1lhaus/SimpleFileSync/README.md

 ## Requirements

 No 3rd-party packages are used, just pure Python3.
+Should work on all platforms.

 ## Usage

 ```
-$ python sfsync.py --help
+> python sfsync.py --help

 usage: sfsync.py [-h]
                  [--exclude-folder-names EXCLUDE_FOLDER_NAMES [EXCLUDE_FOLDER_NAMES ...]]